 If you’ve never considered Roasted Brussel Sprouts a go to side dish for Thanksgiving, much less any meal, you are not alone.
-Brussel Sprouts have been the redheaded stepchild of the vegetable world ever since mothers and grandmothers would serve boiled, bland sprouts to us as children.
+Sprouts have been the redheaded stepchild of the vegetable world ever since mothers and grandmothers served boiled, bland sprouts to us as children.

 I was lucky early in my palette formative years.
-I had a chef friend saute a pan full of sprouts that made me forget about all the bad ones I’d had before.
+I had a chef friend sauté a pan full of sprouts that made me forget about all the bad ones I had before.

 So many ways to cook sprouts, so little time.
-I’m including below, my favorite and easiest way to cook these delicious bite sized morsels.
+I am including below, my favorite and easiest way to cook these delicious bite sized morsels.
 You should experiment.
 Add flavor, try different pairings.
 Eat them while they are still inexpensive. – jughandle

 Roasted Brussel Sprouts

 - 1.5 pounds brussel sprouts - trimmed and halved

 - 1/4 teaspoon black pepper - freshly cracked pepper

 - 1/2 cup Panko - Panko breadcrumbs

 - 1 clove garlic - optional - minced

 - 4 strips bacon - crispy with oil, optional